eulerlab/QDSpy/README.md

 ####To do

+* URGENT: Check dictionaries that are written by the user to history and log file for large lists or data structures; these should go into separate files to prevent delaying the stimulus presentation
 * URGENT: Fix video presentation
 * URGENT: Recompile hidapi for Python 3.5.
 Implement use of correct pre-compiled hidapi module depending on Python version (3.4 vs. 3.5)